tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 The door to the kennel slammed shut behind me.

 My breath hitched.
 The silence was absolute.
 The only sound was the slow, wet rasp of Mutt’s breathing.
-I could feel him in the dark, the weight of his presence sinking like teeth into my skin.
+I could feel him in the dark, the weight of his presence gnawing at the air.

-Then—

 “Alliiihhhszzzznnn.”

 The voice came from the kennel.
 Thick, gurgling, wrong.

-A sound like a dog learning to speak, like a throat filled with crunching gravel, trying to shape words.
+A sound like a dog learning to speak, like a throat filled with gravel, trying to shape words.
 The vowels stretched, dripping with something slick and inhuman.

 My stomach lurched.